Hair Transplant: Procedure, Recovery, Complications, Results

 - loss of sensation on the surgical sites

-What are the long-term results of hair transplantation?
+What are the long-term results?

 Your hair should keep growing as normal following a transplant.
 But the density of the hair can differ due to: